Gear

 S-Gear

 I’m a big fan of the Scuffham Amps S-Gear AU.
-Currently, I’m using it with a 1st generation duet and a separate reverb AU in AU lab.
+Currently, I’m using it with a 1st generation Apogee Duet and a separate reverb AU in AU lab.
 But Mike Scuffham has indicated that some other integrated fx are coming down the pike which is kind of exciting.
 You can read more about this plug and my interview with Mike on guitar-muse.com.

 .